Wanderduene/quickstart-webpack/README.md

 ## How to add Bootstrap styles?

-You can use the [Bootstrap](http://getbootstrap.com) styles and grid system by installing it with ```npm install bootstrap```.
+You can use the [Bootstrap](http://getbootstrap.com) styles and grid system by installing it with ```npm i bootstrap```.
 Then just import it in the main entry point (index.js) of your webapplication, by adding the import:

 ```javascript
 import 'bootstrap/dist/css/bootstrap.css';